hminsky2002/snl-dns-server/README.md

 # SNL DNS server mock
 A simple DNS to forward requests towards the optimal end server (measured by latency)

+## Usage
+The server is implemented using python in `dns-server.py` and can be run using `python dns-server.py`.
+It presumes that the ping command is installed on the root machine.

-# A note about server performance
+### A note about server performance
 It seems that the server at `34.171.194.225` is about 28% faster than `34.174.196.10` for a round trip ping of the same size.
 I measured this using `ping -c 100 -s [56,128] <ip_addr>` for both servers (output of these tests is seen in `/pings/`), calculating the ratio between the longer and shorter average ping times and then averaging those ratios between the two packet sizes.